 Fraud (Article 146 SCC)

-Article 146 SCC punishes any person who, with a view to securing unlawful gain for themselves or another, maliciously induces an erroneous belief in another person by false pretences or concealment of the truth, or reinforces an erroneous belief, and thus causes that person to act to the prejudice of their or another's financial interests.
+Article 146 SCC criminalises any person who, with a view to securing unlawful gain for themselves or another, maliciously induces an erroneous belief in another person by false pretences or concealment of the truth, or maliciously reinforces an erroneous belief, and thus causes that person to act to the prejudice of their or another's financial interests.

 The offender faces a custodial sentence of up to five years – ten if they acted for commercial gain – or a monetary penalty.